 - JASP can now load data directly from databases like IBM DB2, Oracle, MySQL, MariaDB, Postgres, SQLite, and any database supporting the ODBC interface.

 - Bland-Altman Plots have been added to the Reliability module.
-This graphical method can be used to compare two measurement methods.
+Developed by Luca Thoms, this graphical method can be used to compare two measurement methods.

 - The newly added Bayesian Z-Tests analysis allows researchers to quickly re-evaluate the evidence in favor of the null or alternative hypothesis.
 Furthermore, the analysis offers a heatmap visualization of the evidence in favor of a range of alternative hypotheses, allowing researchers to assess the plausibility of different claims and evaluate the robustness of the conclusions.